 An acquaintance of mine has an organic coffee plantation; he maintains all of the plants only on humus produced by his worms.
 If you have purchased organic coffee at Starbucks or your grocery store then you already use humus.
 If you use worms you will be able to produce your own.

 I would not eat a teaspoonful of dog waste compost.
-Neither would I eat a teaspoonful of humanure compost, chicken manure compost, or fresh dirt.
-If you have maintained a proper composting system the product will have no pathogens, but I still recommend it be used on your lawn, on your ornamental bushes, and around your trees.
-I have about a dozen coconut and a dozen banana trees that are always searching for additional nutrients.
-If you have fruit trees, a hedge, or a lawn they will appreciate the compost and pay you back by flourishing.
+Neither would I eat a teaspoonful of humanure compost, chicken manure compost, or even fresh dirt.
+If you have maintained a proper composting system, the product will have no pathogens, and I recommend it be used on your lawn, on ornamental bushes, and around your trees.
+I have about a dozen coconut and many banana trees that are always searching for additional nutrients.
+If you have fruit trees, a hedge, or a lawn, they will appreciate the compost and pay you back by flourishing.

 The compost is ready to be used when it looks like regular soil.
-I cannot tell you an exact time because it will vary depending on your environmental conditions.
-If you live in the northern US your compost heap will not even heat up during the winter; here in the tropics (and with a healthy worm population working on my compost), my pile is usually ready to spread in about 3 months.
-I have compost piles in several areas and tend to leave it longer.
+I cannot tell you an exact amount of time because it will vary depending on your environmental conditions.
+If you live in the northern US, your compost heap will not even heat up during the winter; here in the tropics (and with a healthy worm population working on my compost), my pile is usually ready to spread in about three months.
+I have compost piles in several areas and tend to leave them longer.

-If you want to destroy our environment by selfishly throwing your dog´s stool into our landfills, or (even worse) buy a product that freezes the feces before you pick it up just so that the task will be a little easier, perhaps you are not the type of person who should even be owning a dog.
+If you want to destroy our environment by selfishly throwing your dog's stool into landfills, flushing it down the toilet, or (even worse) buying a product that freezes the feces before you pick it up just so that the task will be a little easier, perhaps you are not the type of person who should even be owning a dog.